ANL-DIGR/pyart-roadmap/roadmap/roadmap.rst

 new radar capability in the ARM program (Mather and Voyles, 2012).
 One of the first contributions was a Linear Programming (LP) technique for separating propagation polarimetric phase shift from other local impacts (Giangrande el at, 2013).
-As the collection of both algorithms and radars grew it became clear that the problem would become intractable unless a carefully designed architecture was designed that allowed application chains to be developed via a common data model approach.
+As the collection of both algorithms and radars grew, it became clear that the problem would become intractable unless a carefully designed architecture was designed that allowed application chains to be developed via a common data model approach.

 Shortly after, in early 2012, development on Py-ART began in earnest with the